What we mean when we say Classical.

 St. Sophia Classical Academy teaches and upholds traditional Christian morality, and the Holy Scriptures as the divinely inspired word of God.

-While we may at times have students of other faiths, we ask that you respect our distinctive Christian identity.
+We ask that each family respect our distinctive Christian identity.
 In all of our instruction we are respectful of other faiths, while humbly maintaining the truth of our Christian faith.

 Classical